 The procedures I’ve provided might sound a bit technical.
 Let me give you this step-by-step video guide you can follow to help you make some paper logs.

 These do-it-yourself heaters do the job, but they come with a risk of an accident.
 Keeping an open flame under control may be challenging.

 So make sure that you never place an open-flame heater on the floor.
 This way, it may quickly get kick-off: a careless step, an excessively anxious pet, or someone knocking anything into it.

 Also, make sure you have excellent ventilation and try not to sleep while keeping open-flame heaters burning.
 Things could get real ugly real quick.

 I hope you liked this article.
 We want to help you more.
-Follow us on Facebook, Twitter, Pinterest, Reddit, and Instagram.
-Also, consider sharing this content and subscribing to get 255 free ebooks.
+Please consider following us on Facebook, Twitter, Pinterest, and Instagram.
+Also, consider sharing this content and subscribing to get 100+ free survival ebooks.